Shahid-Mo/Shahid-Mo.github.io/content/posts/Quantization.md

    C_{f16} \approx \frac{1}{c_{x_{f16}} \otimes c_{w_{f16}}} \cdot C_{i32}
    $$
    where $ \otimes $ is the **outer product** of the row-wise scaling constants $ c_{x_{f16}} $ and column-wise scaling constants $ c_{w_{f16}} $.
 This product ensures that the entire matrix is scaled back appropriately.

-5. **Benefits**:
-   - **Increased Precision**: By using multiple scaling constants, vector-wise quantization reduces the impact of outliers confined to specific rows or columns, improving the precision of the quantized representation.
-   - **Efficiency**: This method maintains computational efficiency by applying row- and column-wise scaling, which is less computationally expensive than applying different scaling to every individual element.

 ### Mixed-Precision Decomposition